a-r-t/JPaint/README.md

 ## How do I use this project?

 If you know how to use Microsoft Paint, you should be able to jump right into this project no problem and edit images.
-Please use an external mouse (NO trackpad -- you will not have a good time).
+I recommend that you use an external mouse instead of a trackpad if on a laptop.

 Here are some tips: